zeruhur/plerion/five_galaxies/en/01_introduction.md

 The Five Galaxies refer to the Local Group of galaxies, which spans over three million light-years in diameter.
 The Local Group is a cluster of galaxies that includes the Milky Way, Andromeda, Triangulum, Large Magellanic Cloud, Small Magellanic Cloud, and many smaller galaxies and clusters.

 To humans, these galaxies are known by these names, but other species may use different names.
 In the Sidereal Year 5.151.267 (7.396 CE), the main species that inhabit this region of space are the Lynem, Che-esune, Tesu, Wrulisu, Omale, and Hetsu.
-Humans are also present, but they are a minor species in this corner of the universe.

-The Conglomerate of Sol is the human nation with Earth at its center and spans a fraction of Orion’s Arm in the Milky Way.
-The Conglomerate has established outposts and colonies in various locations in the Five Galaxies and beyond, but their influence is limited compared to other species.

 Each of the Five Galaxies has its unique characteristics and inhabitants, and they are interconnected through a network of wormholes and hyperlanes.
 The Andromeda galaxy is the largest and most familiar of the Five Galaxies, and it is home to a diverse array of species and civilizations.
 Andromeda is the closest galaxy to the Milky Way, which is also home to many advanced species.